Towards a spectrally multiplexed quantum repeater

 \section{Optical Design}

+The main advantage of the VIPA over a prism or diffraction grating is its considerably larger angular dispersion which allows achieving high spectral resolution (10-20 times higher than a typical diffraction grating with a blaze angle of 30 degrees).
+Additionally, using a diffraction grating results in a polarization dependent loss, whereas dependence of the VIPA's response on the polarization of the input light is negligible \cite{shirasaki1996large, shirasaki1999virtually}.
+To characterize our VIPA-based demultiplexing setup, we use a single collection fiber and translate it in x-direction to capture the light of different spectral channels.
+We perform frequency-resolved cross-correlation measurements first with the single collection fiber and then with an array of eight single mode fibers, five of which we use to capture five spectral modes simultaneoulsy.
+In this section we describe the setup based on the single collection fiber; the setup with the fiber array is described in section IX.

-A schematic of the optical system of the frequency demultiplexer is depicted in Fig. \ref{fig:Optics}.
-At the output of the input optical fiber that delivers the multiplexed photons, we place a fiber collimator that produces a circular cross-section beam with a diameter of about $2.1\,$mm.
-To achieve optimal light coupling into the collection fiber behind the VIPA, a beam with a circular cross section is required.
-Since for 9 spectral channels around the selected wavelength the VIPA unit produces a $\sim 8\,$mm long array of light spots in the x-direction, the beam from the input fiber is 4$\times$ expanded in the y-direction.
-To achieve this, we used a cylindrical beam expander.
+A schematic of the optical system of the frequency demultiplexer is depicted in SM Fig. \ref{fig:Optics}.
+At the exit of the input optical fiber that delivers the multiplexed photons, we place a fiber collimator that produces a circular cross-section beam with a diameter of about $2.1\,$mm.
+For wavelengths around $\lambda _0\,=\,1532.71\,$nm, the width of the outgoing VIPA beam in the horizontal (x) direction is $\sim 8\,$mm (value specified by the manufacturer and determined by the number of reflections inside the VIPA).
+To obtain a circularly symmetric beam, as required for optimal coupling of the light into the collection fiber placed behind the VIPA, the beam from the input fiber is expanded 4$\times$ in the vertical (y) direction.
+Towards this end, we used a cylindrical beam expander.